NBISweden/module-r-intro-dm-practices/index.md

 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---

 This lesson gives an introduction to R and how to work with tidy data.
-It also includes some content on literate programming.

 The material builds to a large extent on the Data Carpentry's lessons "Data Analysis and Visualization in R for Ecologists" and "Intro to R and